setsuBerg/StorAid-Storage-service/README.md

 - React Router

 ## Assignment requirements
-All sections are separare components.
+All sections are separate components.
 Pages "Home, About Us, Services and Contact Us" have working navigation.
 "Testimonials, Latest Blogs and FAQs" are loaded from the web API.
 FAQ accordion works.